How to overclock GPU Beginners Guide

 So as I’ve said before GPU overclocking consists of two parts 1.
 Core clock and 2.
 Memory clock.
-Core clock indicates how fast GPU itself running and memory clock indicates how fast your video memory or VRAM running.
+The core clock indicates how fast the GPU itself running and the memory clock indicates how fast your video memory is running.

 So, first, finding the max clock limit and then the memory clock limit.
 Increasing the core clock gradually step by step.
 Increase core clock about +20 then hit OK.
 If you increase +150 instantly, you pc may get freeze.
 But don’t worry just hit the reset button.